Risk for Falls Among Older Adults: Tips for MSN Students

-Each year, one in four people over the age of 65 will fall.* Because falls often result in injury, they’re a serious problem for the elderly—and one of the issues you will address if you become an adult/gerontology nurse practitioner.
+Each year, one in four people over the age of 65 will fall.1 Because falls often result in injury, they’re a serious problem for older adults—and one of the issues you will address if you become an adult/gerontology nurse practitioner.

 Fortunately, there are ways to help reduce their risk.
 These include:

 - Reviewing medications.
 Since some medications and combinations of medications can cause fatigue and/or dizziness, you should review what older adults are taking to see if you can make any changes to decrease those side effects.

 - Encouraging eye exams.
 Poor eyesight can often be improved with proper eye care.
 You can refer older adults to an ophthalmologist for a full exam.
 An ophthalmologist’s office can fit your patients with proper eyewear and diagnose and treat other conditions (such as cataracts) that may be impairing vision.

 - Encouraging a home safety assessment.
 Falls most often occur in the home.3 Because of this, it’s smart for your patients (and their families) to conduct a thorough review of their home and remove/mitigate anything that can increase the risk of falling.
 In particular, they should remove ground clutter, secure or remove loose carpets, use non-skid mats in baths and showers, install railings on stairs, and remove items from high shelves so there’s no need for step stools.

 - Encouraging physical activity.
 Staying active can help older adults stay strong.
 That doesn’t mean going running or hitting the bench press every day; even a daily walk can help.
 Tai chi, in particular—with its slower, low-impact movements—can improve balance, strength, and flexibility in older adults.4